J&J Medical Connect

 • The TQT study showed no clear signal of any effect of CAPLYTA on the heart rate, atrioventricular (AV) conduction (as measured by the PR interval), or cardiac depolarization (as measured by the QRS duration).
 There were no new clinically relevant morphological changes demonstrating a signal of concern.
 Furthermore, there was no signal of any effect of the 42 mg dose on cardiac repolarization.

-• No clinically meaningful changes were reported over time in mean or median electrocardiogram (ECG) parameters.
+• In a 6-week open-label (OL) switching study assessing CAPLYTA in outpatients with stable schizophrenia, no clinically meaningful changes were reported over time in mean or median electrocardiogram (ECG) parameters.2

 • One patient experienced a QT interval of >60 ms on days 8 and 25, and 2 patients experienced a similar increase on day 56 after resuming the other antipsychotic therapy.

-• A QT Fridericia-corrected (QTcF) interval of >450 ms was reported in 1 patient in the CAPLYTA 28 mg group (before and after treatment) and in 1 patient in the placebo group (prior to treatment).
+• In a phase 3 randomized study evaluating lumateperone 28 mg and CAPLYTA 42 mg in patients with schizophrenia, a QT Fridericia-corrected (QTcF) interval of >450 ms was reported in 1 patient in the lumateperone 28 mg group (before and after treatment) and in 1 patient in the placebo group (before treatment).3

-• Vanover et al (2019)4 conducted an OL positron emission tomography study to evaluate dopamine D2 receptor occupancy at plasma steady state following 2 weeks of treatment with 42 mg of CAPLYTA daily in the morning in patients with schizophrenia (N=10).
+• In an OL positron emission tomography study evaluating dopamine D2 receptor occupancy at plasma steady state following 2 weeks of treatment with CAPLYTA 42 mg daily in the morning in patients with schizophrenia, no clinically significant changes were reported in ECG parameters.4

-• No ECG-related treatment-emergent adverse events were reported, and no patient experienced a QTcF interval of >480 ms or a >60 ms increase from baseline at any time.
+• In a 6-month OL extension of the aforementioned phase 3 study with CAPLYTA 42 mg in patients with MDEs associated with bipolar I or bipolar II disorder, no ECG-related treatment-emergent adverse events were reported, and no patient experienced a QTcF interval of >480 ms or a >60 ms increase from baseline at any time.6

-• No patient in any group experienced a QTcF interval of >500 ms or an increase of >60 ms from baseline at any time during the study.
+• In a 6-week phase 3 study evaluating lumateperone 28 mg and CAPLYTA 42 mg as adjunctive treatment to lithium or valproate in patients with MDEs associated with bipolar depression, no patient in any group experienced a QTcF interval of >500 ms or an increase of >60 ms from baseline at any time during the study.7

-• No patients in the CAPLYTA+ADT group (n=242) and 2 patients in the placebo+ADT group (n=243) experienced a QTcF interval of ≥480 ms and a >60 ms increase from baseline.
+• In a 6-week phase 3 study assessing CAPLYTA 42 mg adjunctive to antidepressant therapy (ADT) in patients with major depressive disorder (MDD), no patients in the CAPLYTA 42 mg + ADT group and 2 patients in the placebo + ADT group experienced a QTcF interval of ≥480 ms and a >60 ms increase from baseline.8

 CLINICAL DATA